pradeep1288/pradeep1288.github.io/_posts/2016-07-24-exploring-america-by-train.md

 	<img src="/images/train/random_place.jpg">
 </figure>

-**There are many more pictures and they still won't be enought for me to describe how adventurous this whole experience has been for me.
+**There are many more pictures and they still won't be enough for me to describe how adventurous this whole experience has been for me.
 But you get the idea!**

 ## My Itenary